OlivierSohn/hamazed/README.md

 - imj-base
   - An "engine" library: it contains base classes and types, geometry, text animations.
-  - Also contains a "delta renderer" that could be useful for anyone writing a game for the terminal, and wanting to avoid screen tearing without sacrificing animations.
+  - Also contains a "delta renderer" that could be useful for anyone writing a game for the terminal, with animations, and wanting to avoid screen tearing.
   - Also contains an executable that can be run to see examples (at the time of writing, examples about text animation).
 - imj-animation